 Exposure to PM2.5 is very normal in mainland cities and sprawling urban areas.
 Therefore, people living in these areas need to take necessary precautions.
 The best way to reduce exposure and protect your health is to wear OSHA certified masks that are designed specifically to filter out PM2.5 particles.

 When indoors, consider installing an air purifier that is equipped with a HEPA filter.
 Only HEPA filters have the efficiency to remove fine particles from the air.

 Air filters that are not certified by HEPA will reduce exposure to PM2.5 particles, but they will not be as efficient.
 For individuals driving over long distances, they should consider installing air purifiers for their car.
 It is necessary to install HEPA certified air purifiers that are equipped with activated carbon filters.

 Other Actions You Can Take to Minimize PM2.5 Particles

 For homeowners who are indoors with their windows and shutters closed, it is important to not burn candles, incense, or operate any devices that could emit harmful gases, such as carbon monoxide.

 If air pollution is scheduled to last for several days, consider moving to another place until these levels are brought down to safe thresholds.

 It also goes without saying that users should always wear disposable masks for added protection from dust and bacteria.
 Anti-bacterial masks that are washable can keep your mouth safe and protect you from air pollution, vehicle smoke, and bacterial infection.

-The Debrief Me Mask boasts a powerful filter that can block up to 99.997% of airborne pathogens that are as small as 0.1 microns.
+The Debrief Me Mask boasts a powerful filter and is engineered to provide the maximum level of protection.
 To learn more and get your personal protective gear, contact DebriefMe today!